 - Visuals – Completed samples for different writing styles and genres provide visual examples that help students organize their writing and understand what is expected.

-- Sentence Starters – Help students get started by providing them with a sentence prompt or different sentence starters to select from.
+- Sentence Starters – Help students get started by providing a sentence prompt or different sentence starters from which to select.

-- Writing Prompt Mats – These kid-favorite activities provide a good way for students to work on a variety of skills while they write.
+- Writing Prompt Mats – These kid-favorite activities allow students to work on various skills while writing.
 Learn how to use them here.

 Fun K-2 Writing Activities

 As teachers, we are always looking for ways to make writing fun!
-Including a variety of engaging activities will ensure that your more reluctant writers find writing enjoyable!
+Including various engaging activities will ensure that your more reluctant writers find writing enjoyable!

 Try the following kid-approved activities to bring fun to your writing center!